Stephanvs/OrbitTools/readme.txt

            of the described satellite, including inclination, perigee, eccentricity, etc. Most importantly, it provides ECI coordinates and velocity for the satellite.
-   NoradBase, NoradSGP4, NoradSDP4 – These classes implement the NORAD
+   NoradBase, NoradSGP4, NoradSDP4 â€“ These classes implement the NORAD
            SGP4/SDP4 algorithms.
 They are used by class Orbit to calculate the ECI coordinates and velocity of its associated satellite.